For purchases of foods or supplies to be exempt from sales tax, payment must be made with either an NC State check, a PCard, or a charge account.

 Often times, merchants will not refund the University for tax paid on a prior item.
 The exemption only applies to sales tax on food purchases.

 NC State is not exempt from the prepared food and beverage taxes administered by local counties and municipalities.
-For example, Wake County imposes a 1% tax prepared food and beverages.
+For example, Wake County imposes a 1% tax on prepared food and beverages.
 This tax is administered by the county and is not subject to the exemption.